CMU-313/CMU-313.github.io/docs/recitations/reci4-archaeology.md

 **Let's implement a new feature!**

 Check out [this issue](https://github.com/CMU-313/NodeBB-S24-r4/issues/1) of the feature request.
-The user wants NodeBB to suggest a new username if existing usernmae is taken.
+The user wants NodeBB to suggest a new username if an existing username is taken.

 ## Task 0: Clone the repo